cilekagaci/us-presidential-county-1960-2016/README.md

 Population of Dem./Rep. leaning counties
 ----------------------------------------

 Let's look at the median number of voters who cast a vote in each county, grouped by the party which won in that county.
 Until 1996, a typical (median) Democratic county and Republican county were similar in number of total votes case, around 10,000.
 This number stayed almost constant for the Republican party.
 However, in 2016, we see that the kind of counties where Democratic party got the plurality of the votes are much larger in terms of voters.
-Of course, a corrollary of this observation that -- since the total number of votes are not that different -- the number of Democratic-leaning counties are much fewer now (that's visualized below).
+Of course, a corrollary of this observation that -- since the total number of votes are not that different -- the number of Democratic-leaning counties are much fewer now (that's visualized later).

 Note that even though median is a summary statistics robust to outliers (e.g., Democratic-leaning Los Angeles county with 10 million people doesn't skew the median), it is sensitive to the changes in the underlying distribution.
 In 2012, there were were 647 Dem. leaning counties.
 In 2016 this number dropped to a mere 425.
 The jump we observe for the Democratic party from 2012 to 2016 can be partly explained by the fact that the counties that flipped from Dem. to Rep. were the ones with fewer voters.